jamtay/react-testing-approaches/README.md

 - master: Contains all code and test code
 - development-code: Contains just the development code.
 Can be used to code along to with the article

-## Running tests

-To run unit tests, run the command: `yarn test`.
-Then press "a" to run all tests.

-To run all unit tests with a coverage report, run `yarn run test:coverage`.

-To run cypress end-to-end tests, run `yarn run cypress`.
-Select the test, from the cypress browser, that you want to run.

-To run all the cypress end-to-end tests, run `yarn run cypress:all`